kakezatou/kakezatou/README.md

 ### Hi there, I'm kakezatou.👋

 -🔭 I’m currently working on
- - Develop an SNS that can solve the problems of the SNSs that currently exist.
+ - Develop an SNS that can solve the problems of the SNSs that currently exist
  - Achievements in Programming and CG

 -🌱 I’m currently learning